 The grade 8 focus on civics and government provides an opportunity for LEAs to fulfill their legislative requirement to provide a student-led civics project {RIGL §16-22-2}, and RIDE recommends that the project be offered with the grade 8 content and with a high school Civics course.
-Further recommendation to LEAs on incorporating the civics project in high school is outlined in the following section.
+Additional guidance on the civics project and civic engagement activities is available through RIDE's Civic Learning Guidebook: Instructional Guidance for All Teachers.
+Further recommendations to LEAs on incorporating the civics project in high school is outlined in the following section.